The ultimate guide to postage for eBay sellers!

 Therefore, choose wisely when determining your packaging options and cost, then stick with what you have offered to build trust in your customers and your seller rating!

 2) FREE Shipping

-Plus there are many advantage to offering free delivery to your eBay customers, including:
+On eBay there are many advantages to offering free delivery to your customers, including: